MaRDI4NFDI/MORWiki/README.md

 matrices = example.data
 ```

-The database currently has a subset of models in [MORWiki](https://modelreduction.org/morwiki), and it is best to list ids to check if they exist.
+The database currently has a subset of benchmarks in [MORWiki](https://modelreduction.org/morwiki), and it is best to list ids to check if they exist.

-Check [configuration details](#configuration) for details on configuring database, server settings and cache locations.
+`MORWiki` supports flexible configuration through environment variables or a YAML configuration file.
+See the [configuration guide](CONFIGURE.md) for more details.

 ### Run Demos
 First clone the repository,